bitwarden/help/_articles/importing/import-data.md

 [{% icon fa-download %} Download example](/files/bitwarden_export.csv)

-When importing from this format, select the **bitwarden (csv)** file format option from the dropdown menu.
+When importing from this format, select the **Bitwarden (csv)** file format option from the dropdown menu.

 ## Generic CSV Format (organization account)

-You can manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your organization account import using the generic bitwarden format.
+You can manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your organization account import using the generic Bitwarden format.
 The format is almost the same as the individual account format above, however, organizations have "collections" instead of a "folder" and no "favorite".
 Create a UTF-8 encoded plaintext file with the following format:

 ```
 collections,type,name,notes,fields,login_uri,login_username,login_password,login_totp